-Students may repeat a previously attempted course in which they received a grade of C-, D+, D, D- or F. If the grade in the repeated course is a C or higher, the student may petition the college in which the course is taught to have the initial grade deleted from the overall GPA calculation.
+Students may repeat a previously attempted course.
+If the grade in the repeated course is higher, the student may petition the college in which the course is taught to have the initial grade deleted from the overall GPA calculation.
 Complete information about the Grade Deletion Policy may be found in General Academic Policies in the General Section of this catalog.
-Courses in which the student received a grade of C or better may not be repeated either for credit or for the purpose of raising the cumulative GPA or the GPA in the major area.
 When a course in the major is repeated, only the grade the last time the course is taken is used in the major GPA calculation.